 Apprenticeships have become a very popular choice nowadays.
 There is a spectrum of courses to choose from, designed to give a set of invaluable skills related to the job sector, from cybersecurity to health professionals.
 Most courses launch you straight away into a job or can be studied further at a university for an extra qualification.
 This route is suited for someone who is focused on a particular career and know what is required to for it.
 Apprenticeships are usually cheaper and quicker to finish than university degrees, with the added bonus of employment promised after graduation.

-Usually, for art and design courses, foundation courses act as a pre-university experience to prepare you for the full-blown experience.
+Usually, for art and design courses, foundation courses, such as those that are offered by Online Business School, act as a pre-university experience to prepare you for the full-blown experience.
 Usually lasting year, they are sometimes a prerequisite for many art degrees to help you understand the methods and practices behind the discipline.
 Doing a course for a short period like a year could also be a great way to see if you can see yourself doing this for longer.

 If you are really stuck for life goals, leaving your everyday routine can give you direction and inspiration.
 Go abroad to study a course, teach or volunteer, see something different and challenge yourself outside your comfort zone.
 A gap year doesn’t have to be a hugely funded project or even a whole year.
 Many studies abroad schemes help with boarding and volunteer projects usually keep costs low in exchange for work.
 You might discover passions you never knew you had and will also give you something extra to put in your university or job applications.